vishnumaiea/KiExport/Readme.md

 ### `svg`

 Export the PCB as SVG files.
+The list of layers can be specified in the config file.
+You can also define common layers to be used when generating each layer.
+A ZIP file is created at the end while keeping the original files intact.
+Each run of the command will overwrite the standalone files but will create a new ZIP file with a new sequence number.

 ```
 kiexport svg -if <input_file> -od <output_dir>